 Jackson, Clarke County, Alabama

-The town of Jackson in Clarke County, Alabama is holding their 34th annual fall festival today from 9:00 am to 4:00 pm.
+The town of Jackson in Clarke County, Alabama is holds an annual fall festival.
 See Fall Festival for more information

 Home of first Agricultural College in the State of Alabama